Leukotrienes, Lipoxins and Related Eicosanoids

 1. Leukotrienes

 The term ‘leukotriene’ was coined because these eicosanoids, first discovered by Samuelsson and colleagues in the white blood cells derived from bone marrow, i.e., the leukocytes, have three double bonds in conjugation (though they have four in total), resulting in characteristic absorbance peaks in their UV spectra (at 270, 280 and 290 nm).
-They are produced from arachidonic acid mainly by immune cells, and they are known to exhibit a wide range of activities, most of which involve some form of signalling like that of short-lived paracrine reagents.
+They are produced from arachidonic acid mainly by immune cells, and they are known to produce a wide range of effects in tissues, most of which involve some form of signalling like that of short-lived paracrine reagents.
 Leukotrienes can be classified according to whether or not they are linked covalently to cysteine, and the structures and basic mechanism for biosynthesis of these oxylipins are described below.
 The 3- and 5‑series leukotrienes are less studied and have 5,8,11-eicosatrienoic and 5,8,11,14,17-eicosapentaenoic acids, respectively, as the precursors.

 Certain types of reaction are common to the synthesis from essential fatty acids (EFA) of both the pro-inflammatory lipid mediators, such as the leukotrienes and those with pro-resolution properties, such as the specialized pro-resolving mediators.
 First, there is an antarafacial hydrogen abstraction at the C3 position in a cis,cis-1,4-diene moieties.
 This is followed by a stereo-selective insertion of molecular oxygen to form a carbon-oxygen bond in a hydroperoxide intermediate, and then there is a second hydrogen abstraction with an intramolecular nucleophilic attack by the oxygen atom in this intermediate to produce an epoxide.
-The final step involves hydrolase-assisted nucleophilic addition of water to a cis-double bond in the epoxide intermediate (not illustrated).
+The final step is hydrolase-assisted nucleophilic addition of water to a cis-double bond in the epoxide intermediate (not illustrated).

 5-Lipoxygenase - a key enzyme: The biosynthetic precursor of the leukotrienes is arachidonic acid released mainly from phosphatidylinositol and its phosphorylated forms, by the action of phospholipase A2 (cPLA2α), and this is acted upon by enzymes located at the endoplasmic reticulum (ER) or nuclear membrane, each of which has a high stereospecificity, starting with 5-lipoxygenase (5‑LOX, ALOX5) (see our web page on mono-hydroxyeicosatetraenes for a discussion of lipoxygenases in general).

 In humans, 5-LOX is expressed mainly in cells of myeloid origin (neutrophils, eosinophils, monocytes-macrophages, mast cells and dendritic cells) and in foam cells of atherosclerotic tissue (in other cells, synthesis is blocked by DNA methylation).
 In resting cells, 5‑LOX occurs either in the cytosol or in the nucleus as a soluble enzyme, depending on the cell type, but in response to cell activation, it co-migrates with phospholipase A2 to the endoplasmic reticulum and perinuclear membranes where the lipase liberates arachidonic acid from phospholipids for metabolism.
-5-LOX is a dioxygenase similar in structure to other lipoxygenases and contains an α‑helix catalytic domain that contains non-haeme iron and an N-terminal domain, which bind to calcium and zwitterionic phosphatidylcholine in membranes (but not cationic phospholipids) and are essential for its activity.
+5-LOX is a dioxygenase similar in structure to other lipoxygenases and contains an α‑helix catalytic domain that contains non-haeme iron and an N-terminal domain, which bind to calcium and zwitterionic phosphatidylcholine in membranes (but not cationic phospholipids) and are indispensable for its activity.
 In contrast to the prostaglandins, an increase in free arachidonic acid alone is not sufficient to induce leukotriene synthesis.
 Little leukotriene synthesis occurs in resting cells, but this is stimulated by cellular events that raise the level of calcium ions, while the enzyme is regulated by phosphorylation at three serine residues by kinases.
 The enzyme is regenerated after each catalytic cycle by either a mono-oxygenase or the LTA4 synthase mechanism.

 Leukotriene biosynthesis: In the first step of a two-stage concerted reaction in leukotriene biosynthesis, 5‑LOX embedded in the membrane generates 5S‑hydroperoxy-6t,8c,11c,14c-eicosatetraenoic acid (5‑HPETE) from arachidonic acid by a dioxygenation reaction, i.e., the incorporation of one molecule of oxygen at the C-5 position.